-- Continue to work on the tree and shrub maintenance tracking system and recordkeeping.
-Have the system up to date in two years. - Identify and organize appropriate training courses for grounds staff.
-Possible topics include tree identification, GIS mapping training, database upkeep training and labeling system training.
+- Continue to work on the tree and shrub maintenance tracking system and record keeping and have the system up to date in two years. - Identify and organize appropriate training courses for grounds staff.
+Possible topics include tree identification, GIS mapping training, data base upkeep training and labeling system training.

-• Continue arboriculture and tree maintenance training (pruning training in-house) as well as attending conferences and symposiums for professional advancement in arboriculture and horticulture.
+Continue arboriculture and tree maintenance training (pruning training in-house) as well as attending conferences and symposiums for professional advancement in arboriculture and horticulture.